High Ability Coordinator

 Using data from standardized tests, students in grades K-8 are identified for accelerated math, accelerated language arts/reading, or accelerated general intellectual (both) classes.

-Students in grades K-2 are identified as accelerated general intellect and are grouped in one to two classrooms where they receive accelerated and more complex curriculum and instruction in math and language arts.
-Otherwise, identified students participate with all grade level students in activities, field trips, science/social studies curriculum and specials.
+Current students are identified as accelerated general intellect and are grouped in one classroom where they receive accelerated and more complex curriculum and instruction in math and language arts.

 9-12 High Ability Program Overview